ericjessee/DSP_experiments/README.md

 Experiments with DSP on an old xilinx spartan-6 FPGA board

+Note: remember to re-generate all IP cores when checking out different commits/branches

 Note: how to fix java for ISE (required for certain core IP generation to work):
 ```
 sudo apt install openjdk-8-jre